Guess what? Keeping House is now available for preorder in both print and ebook formats. Can we say excited? Because that’s what I am!

-Welcome to #Rainbowsnippets*!
-This one is uniquely mine, but there are lots of other great snippets to read, so after you finish here click the FB link at the bottom of the post to discover other great LGBTQIA authors and their works.
+Hi, and welcome to #Rainbowsnippets*!
+This one is uniquely mine, but there are lots of other great snippets to read so after you finish here click the FB link at the bottom of the post to discover other great LGBTQIA authors and their works.

 This week I’m sharing from Keeping House, the second novel in the Appalachian Elementals series.
 If you like folklore, magic, ghosts, history, and a tiny touch of romance wrapped in a lovely rainbow wrapper, this series is definitely for you.